Master of Science in Information Systems

 The IS Program empowers students with state-of-the-art methods and tools that make it possible for them to build better software systems that meet business needs, expectations, and desires.
 Recently, too, the IS Program has concentrated on technology with a social consciousness.
 Some exciting initiatives we are currently involved in include a multidimensional software program to improve the efficiency and effectiveness of clinical research processes.
 Students have been designing medical software to empower clinical researchers seeking to monitor and assess cause of diabetes in children—in ways that avoid intrusive testing techniques.
 Our students study the data of this research through new complex software products.
 Exciting experiments with microloans are also being done: We are developing internet banking software that provide loans for farms and small businesses to underprivileged people around the globe, putting them touch with lenders who themselves are able to profit from this project.
 And we are actively engaged in setting up distance learning programs to make our teaching accessible to those with busy schedules as well as students around the world unable to travel to our campus.

 The IS Program strives to produce top-quality software engineers who cater to the information engineering and management needs of the corporate world in diverse industrial settings, be it pharmaceutical, financial, information technology, healthcare, or others.
 The program mixes academic and corporate experience to enable students to develop their professional lives.

-- Track 8: Engineering Clinical Information Systems
+- General Information Systems

 Information Systems Blockchain Technology Specialization on the Ground in Silicon Valley